What is a Defined Benefit Pension Scheme

 However, even as a US-connected person residing in the EEA we would still not advise this route, as the IRS is not a fan of QROPS jurisdictions, and there are special benefits provided to UK pensions via the Dual-Taxation Agreement, that would be lost if your pension was transferred to a QROPS, which are predominantly located in Malta.

 If you are a resident in the EEA and are non-US connected, then you can utilise a QROPS to avoid a lifetime allowance.
 We suggest you read our full QROPS Explanation.

 Pension Transfer Specialist / Expert

 Giving up your DB pension is one of the most significant financial decisions you can make.
-When giving guidance, advisers must consider your entire family, financial situation, and the defined benefit pension calculation.
+When giving guidance, advisers must consider your entire family, financial situation, and assess a thorough DC vs defined benefit pension calculation.

 Your adviser should learn about your present financial situation and goals, as well as your retirement priorities and spending plans, other pensions, valuables and liabilities, health, and the health of your family, if necessary.

-Your adviser will want to know how you feel about having a guaranteed income for life, and your approach to risk and the chance that your pension investment could decrease in value.
-If your pension pool is less than you expected, you should be ready to explain why you wish to forego a guaranteed income and how much you are willing to modify your lifestyle in retirement.
+Your adviser will want to know how you think of having a guaranteed income for life and risking the chance that your pension benefits may decrease in value.
+If your pension pool is less than you expected, you should be ready to explain why you wish to forego a guaranteed income and how prepared you are to take on investment risk which may require you to reduce your lifestyle in retirement.

-All of these are required and to make sure you fully understand the consequences of transferring your defined benefit pension.
+All of this information is required to make you fully understand the consequences of transferring your defined benefit pension.
 Besides, these processes will also help you to avoid pension scams.